Designing VMware's First Cloud-Native Log Analytics Service

 After a few brainstorming sessions, we concluded that a search-based interface tied to a marketplace of pre-built queries would be the most accessible interaction.
 This would allow Anita to search for known terms that are associated with an issue without knowing the specific log syntax associated with the issue.

 VMware is relatively unique in the world of enterprise software, as it has its own design system which has been open-sourced to the community.
-The Clarity design system dictates many of the Angular components we’d be using in Log Intelligence, so I made sure to realize some of the screens in high fidelity early in the process so the design direction would be clear.
+The Clarity design system dictates many of the Angular components we’d be using in Log Insight Cloud, so I made sure to realize some of the screens in high fidelity early in the process so the design direction would be clear.

 In July of 2017, we passed a major milestone and moved in Beta.
 Getting to that point hadn't been easy.
 Because of the tight schedule, multiple engineering teams had been running in their own parallel tracks.
 They had assumed all the pieces would connect smoothly, but there were some notable gaps.
 The ESO team (read: QA) were engaged at that point, and the picked up my 5 narrative scenarios as a basis for their end-to-end testing scripts.